Free Consultation

 The front window or windshield of a vehicle could easily become cracked or broken in a car accident.
 The glass could also crack if debris on the road flies up and strikes the windshield, such as a rock, pebble or loose gravel.
 It is a driver’s responsibility not to operate a motor vehicle with a cracked or damaged windshield.
 A cracked windshield is only illegal in Colorado, however, if it obstructs a driver’s clear view of the road.

 Since there is no exact definition of what does and does not constitute an obstruction of view, it is often up to a police officer’s opinion whether or not a cracked windshield breaks state law.
-The officer conducting the traffic stop may give a driver a citation if the crack is in front of his or her face, for example, and could reasonably present a hazard.
+The officer conducting the traffic stop may issue a citation if the crack is in front of the driver’s face and could reasonably present a hazard.
 It is best practice to repair or replace a windshield with any type of crack, chip or damage.

 Am I Liable for an Accident if I Have a Cracked Windshield?